-This Plan recommends the Local Area Transportation Review (LATR) standard be raised from 1475 critical lane volume (CLV) to 1600 within the Plan area after significant mobility enhancements - the stage two triggers - have been implemented.
-At that time, a Transportation Management District should also be established and a policy area created that matches the boundaries of this Plan (see Implementation section).
+This Plan recommends the Local Area Transportation Review (LATR) standard be raised from 1475 critical lane volume (CLV) to 1600 within the Plan area.
+This recommendation is in recognition of the potential for significantly enhanced transit service in the area which will likely be encouraged by the proposed new TPAR transit adequacy test recommended by this Plan.
 The rationale for a 1600 CLV standard stems from the Plan-recommended BRT network that would serve the area and offer a viable alternative to automobile travel.
 This is consistent with the County's policy of accepting greater levels of roadway congestion in areas where high quality transit options are available.